-Michigan makes $450K available to help fund recycling carts
+Michigan has $450K available to fund recycling carts

 Lansing — The state of Michigan says $450,000 is being made available to communities to help purchase residential recycling carts.